* Fed could signal plans about stimulus, jobs data this week as well

 In earnings news, Loews Corp, the hotel, energy and financial services conglomerate, posted a jump in second-quarter profit as revenue from its insurance arm, CNA Financial, increased nearly 13 percent.
 Shares of Loews ended up 0.02 percent at $46.06.

-Halfway through earnings season, 67.2 percent of S&P 500 companies have beaten analysts' expectations - in line with the 67 percent average beat over the last four quarters.
-About 56 percent of the companies have beaten revenue expectations, more than the 48 percent of revenue beats in the past four earnings seasons but below the historical average.
+With results in from more than half of the S&P 500 companies, 67.2 percent are beating analysts' earnings expectations - in line with the 67 percent average beat over the last four quarters.
+About 56 percent of the companies are beating revenue expectations, more than the 48 percent of revenue beats in the past four earnings seasons, Thomson Reuters data showed.